flu-crew/octoFLU/README.md

 ## Windows
 A python script `octoFLU.py` has been provided that will run on Windows, Mac, or Linux machines with similar usage and output as the original `octoFLU.sh`.
 This script can be run directly in cmd.exe or through Anaconda.

+If running through Anaconda, call the python script `octoFLU.py` instead of the bash script `octoFLU.sh`.

 ```
 python octoFLU.py sample_data/query_sample.fasta
 ```